fommil/fpmortals/manuscript/backmatter.md

 maximum reuse of the curried forms.

 The definition of a function may use pattern matching, with one line per case.
-This is where we may name the parameters, using the type constructors to extract parameters much like a Scala `case` clause:
+This is where we may name the parameters, using the data constructors to extract parameters much like a Scala `case` clause:

 {lang="text"}